Mother accused of driving drunk in crash that killed 3-year-old son

-HOUSTON, Texas (KTRK) -- Houston police are investigating after a 3-year-old was killed when his mother slammed into a barrier.
+HOUSTON, Texas (KTRK) -- Houston police are investigating after a 3-year-old was killed when his mother, who authorities say was intoxicated, slammed into a barrier.

-Officials say the child's mother was driving the vehicle when she lost control and crashed into the barrier of a bridge.
-The vehicle was occupied with the woman's son and another child.
+Police say the woman was going between 40 and 55 mph when she went up on the median of Mykawa Road and struck the barrier over the creek.

+Sean Teare with the Harris County District Attorney's Office said a preliminary test done at the hospital indicated the woman's blood alcohol level was about three times the legal limit.

-The 3-year-old died on the scene.
-Officers do not believe the child was restrained in the vehicle.
+The 3-year-old died at the hospital.
+Officers say he was in a car seat, but they do not believe it was the right size for the child.

+The 8-year old boy has a broken femur and is expected to survive, according to police.

+The mother was also severely injured and is currently in surgery.
+She is being charged with felony murder and intoxication assault.

 Follow Mycah Hatfield on Facebook and Twitter.